Azure/bicep-types-az/generated/recoveryservicessiterecovery/microsoft.recoveryservices/2021-11-01/types.md

 ### Base Properties
 ### A2AContainerMappingInput
 #### Properties
-* **agentAutoUpdateStatus**: 'Disabled' | 'Enabled' (WriteOnly): A value indicating whether the auto update is enabled.
+* **agentAutoUpdateStatus**: 'Disabled' | 'Enabled' | string (WriteOnly): A value indicating whether the auto update is enabled.
 * **automationAccountArmId**: string (WriteOnly): The automation account arm id.
-* **automationAccountAuthenticationType**: 'RunAsAccount' | 'SystemAssignedIdentity' (WriteOnly): A value indicating the type authentication to use for automation Account.
+* **automationAccountAuthenticationType**: 'RunAsAccount' | 'SystemAssignedIdentity' | string (WriteOnly): A value indicating the type authentication to use for automation Account.
 * **instanceType**: 'A2A' (Required): The class type.

 ### VMwareCbtContainerMappingInput